bikeindex/bikebook/README.markdown

 #### Contributing

-All the bikes data is stored this repository in JSON files.
+All the bike data is stored this repository in JSON files.
 So if you see a mistake or want to update something, do it!

 #### Running it